 If your friend or relative is out of the country you may wish to contact Overseas Citizens Services at (202) 647-5225 at the U.S. Department of State in Washington, D.C. providing as much information about possible about the person who needs passport services abroad.
 This will assist in trying to verify the person’s previous passport, clearing the person’s name through the Department Passport Name Check System, and relaying this information to the appropriate U.S. embassy or consulate to .
 Your relative/friend must apply for a new passport at the nearest U.S. embassy or consulate.

 To report a lost passport you must fill in a Form DS-64 and mail in the form.
 You cannot submit it electronically.The Form DS-6 contains your statement regarding your lost passport.
 Because of this, you need to be thorough and accurate when filling in the items in this form.
 Make sure you don’t leave any important item unanswered before submitting this paperwork.

 - Once you are done filling in the DS-64, you will have to submit it.
 You have the option of sending it through the mail or submitting it in person.
 A personal appearance is required should you decide to submit this form along with your application for a new passport.

 - The DS-11 is the form you’ll use to apply for a new passport.
 This form requires you to submit it in person.
 Today, you no longer need to go to the nearest passport office to get this form.
 Instead, simply download it from the US Department of State’s website.
 From there, you can fill in the form on your computer or you can print it out first before filling it in by hand.

 Because of this, you will no longer be able to use your passport even if you recover it.
-This is done by the Department of State as a security measure to ward off identity thieves.
-Because again, your passport contains sensitive personal information that identity thieves might use.
+This is done by the Department of State as a security measure to ward off identity thieves and fraud.
 And since an invalidated passport is no longer usable, you will need to get a new passport.